Skip to Content

 There are plenty of other things to do nearby with museums and parks available to visit.
 It’s only a 15-20 minute car ride from the downtown city area.
 Families, couples, and solo travelers can easily find something to do here.

 While there are plenty of luxurious hotels you can stay at, there are also affordable options.
-You’ll find El Paso Hotel a budget-friendly option and with very high ratings.
+You’ll find El Paso Hotel a budget-friendly option with very high ratings.
 We had initially booked this hotel before we changed our booking to the Hampton Inn in Mid Beach.
+However, when we visited with friends a couple of months later we ended up staying there.

 Miami is busy with tourists throughout the year.
-But there are specific points in time where it’s not crowded with as many visitors compared to other times.
+But there are specific points in time when it’s not crowded with as many visitors compared to other times.

-Going off our experience, I would highly suggest avoiding it during spring break unless you’re a college student looking to party with other crazy college students.
-Apart from that, if you visit during the summer, you’ll enjoy the best weather it has to offer, but you also might share that experience with numerous other tourists with the same mindset.
+Going off our experience, I would suggest avoiding it during spring break unless you’re a college student looking to party with other crazy college students.
+If you visit during the summer, you can enjoy the best weather it has to offer, but you also might share that experience with numerous other tourists with the same mindset.

 The rainy season for the city starts in May and ends in November.
 The temperature is also relatively high during the summer, with an average of 85 degrees Fahrenheit.